packfire-archived/books/starter-guide.md

 ###<a name="guide-install-3"></a>Step 3 - Setting the Framework Path

  1. Open the `index.php` file, found in the root folder of your application, with your favourite PHP editor.
+The `index.php` file is called the Application Front Controller.
  2. Modify the `__PACKFIRE_PATH__` constant and set it to where you put your **packfire** framework folder.

+>**Application Front Controller**: Packfire uses the Front Controller Pattern (FCP) to route all requests to the web application into a single file and hence allowing you to control all your URL routings through PHP without knowledge of writing and need to maintaining the `.htaccess` file.

 For example if I put my framework folder to 'C:\apps\packfire', I would set my `__PACKFIRE_PATH__` constant to 'C:\apps\packfire' and it would look like this: